Michael Sorrentino

-Michael Paul Sorrentino (born July 4, 1982), also known as The Situation, is an American television personality.
-He appeared on all six seasons of the MTV reality show Jersey Shore from 2009 through 2012 and returned to the franchise with Jersey Shore: Family Vacation.
+Michael Paul Sorrentino (born July 4, 1981), also known as The Situation, is an American television personality.
+He appeared on all six seasons of the MTV reality show Jersey Shore from 2009 through 2012, and has since returned to the franchise with Jersey Shore: Family Vacation.

 Early life

-Sorrentino was born in the New York City borough of Staten Island and raised in Manalapan Township, New Jersey, where he graduated from Manalapan High School in 1999.
+Sorrentino was born in West New Brighton, Staten Island, New York, and raised in Manalapan, New Jersey, where he graduated from Manalapan High School in 1999.
 He obtained an associate degree from Brookdale Community College and attended Kean University and Monmouth University.